codacy/codacy-rubocop/docs/description/Style_Strip.md

-This cop identifies places where `lstrip.rstrip` can be replaced by `strip`.
+Identifies places where `lstrip.rstrip` can be replaced by `strip`.

 # Examples